 Threats and ContaminantsThe groundwater is contaminated with volatile organic compounds, including trichloroethylene, vinyl chloride, 1,1-dichloroethene, and 1,1,1-trichloroethane.
 Potential health risks to people include ingestion of and direct contact with contaminated groundwater.

 From 1979 to 1983, Roto-Finish excavated the lagoons and stained soils and disposed of them in an offsite landfill under the oversight of the MDNR.
 Roto-Finish backfilled the excavated areas with clean material; no significant remaining sources of soil contamination have been detected.
-In 1987, Roto-Finish agreed to conduct studies, known as remedial investigation and feasability studies (RI/FS), to determine the nature and extent of the contamination at the site as well as evaluate various cleanup alternatives at the site pursuant to a legal settlement agreement.
+In 1987, Roto-Finish a remedial investigation and feasability study(RI/FS) to determine the nature and extent of the contamination at the site and evaluate various cleanup alternatives at the site.
 In 1988, the manufacturing operations at the site were closed and the property was acquired by Illinois Tool Works (ITW).
 ITW continued the RI/FS, and in 1994, ITW agreed to conduct an evaluation and analysis of the groundwater and an interim cleanup action.
 The United States Environmental Protection Agency (U.S. EPA) approved ITW's proposal of a groundwater extraction system as an interim cleanup action in September 1994 and issued a Unilateral Administrative Order to ITW to construct the system in January 1995.
 ITW constructed the extraction system in June 1995.
 Between 1995 and 2001, an estimated 125 million gallons of contaminated groundwater were pumped from the site and treated at the Kalamazoo wastewater treatment plant.
 ITW completed the RI/FS in September 1996, and U.S. EPA selected a remedy for the site in March 1997.

 ContactsRemedial Project Manager, U.S. EPA